 8. Pausanias’ Interpretations

-Most importantly, people weren’t keen on presenting this building apart from Pausanias, who during the 2nd century AD is providing a story behind the pyramids of Hellinikon.
+Most importantly, people weren’t keen on presenting this building apart from Pausanias, who, during the 2nd century AD, provided a story behind the pyramids of Hellinikon.
 Hence, it was used as a tomb for Argives killed in the battle around 669/668 BC.
-More specifically, the war was between the two sides of Proetus and Acrisius that fought to win the throne of Argos.
+More specifically, the war was between the two sides of Proetus and Acrisius, which fought to win the throne of Argos.

 9. Actual Number of Hellinikon Monuments

-Furthermore, we have to dive into deeper detail about the origin and the date of the excavation of the Hellinikon Pyramid.
-Nonetheless, prior to that, one must state that the pyramids seem to be two in modern-day studies.
-Regardless, the people honor the Pyramid as the Egyptian monumental structure on Greek soil and historians analyze it entirely as one.
+Furthermore, we must dive into deeper detail about the origin and date of the Hellinikon Pyramid excavation.
+Nonetheless, before that, one must state that the pyramids seem to be two in modern-day studies.
+Regardless, the people honor the Pyramid as the Egyptian monumental structure on Greek soil, and historians analyze it entirely as one.

 10. First Early Interpretations

 The point above leads us to an early interpretation of the excavation.
-The director of the study by the Archaeological School of Athens named L. Lord made the assumption.
+The director of the study by the Archaeological School of Athens, named L. Lord, made the assumption.
 Hellinikon and the material found there were “guard houses capable of accommodating a small garrison.
-It could control the countryside and be safe behind their walls from surprise attacks by a few persons.”.
-In conclusion, contemporary research shows designs that had corridors, doors, rooms, and usual walls.
+It could control the countryside and be safe behind their walls from surprise attacks by a few persons.”
+In conclusion, contemporary research shows designs with corridors, doors, rooms, and usual walls.

 References